-- 7.1 A range of strategies will be used to support pupils in achieving excellent attendance Our schools will: - Establish a range of specific, evidence-based interventions to address barriers to attendance.
+A range of strategies will be used to support pupils in achieving excellent attendance Our schools will:

-- Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Consider if an Early Help Assessment is appropriate - Attend or lead attendance reviews in line with escalation procedures and develop an Attendance Support Plan - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents/carers. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics. - 7.2 Pupils with attendance below 90%, will be required to provide the school with medical evidence for any further absence to be authorized - 7.3 Schools are under no obligation to provide work for pupils who are absent from school, unless pupils are taking part in sporting/arts/theatre events as part of professional organisation and permission has been received from the local authority. - 7.4 Remote learning for pupils unable to attend school will only be provided in exceptional circumstances (e.g. long-term illness supported by medical evidence, unexpected school closure).
+- Establish a range of specific, evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Consider if an Early Help Assessment is appropriate - Attend or lead attendance reviews in line with escalation procedures and develop an Attendance Support Plan - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents/carers. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics.

+Pupils with attendance below 90% will be required to provide the school with medical evidence to be able to authorize further absence (please note for schools within the Birmingham local authority ,fast track procedures will be followed with regards to requiring medical evidence).

+Schools are under no obligation to provide work for pupils who are absent from school, unless pupils are taking part in sporting/arts/theatre events as part of professional organisation and permission has been received from the local authority.

+Remote learning for pupils unable to attend school will only be provided in exceptional circumstances (e.g. long-term illness supported by medical evidence, unexpected school closure).